Zirbo/IPC_LAMMPS/README.md

-# OSPC for LAMMPS
+# IPC for LAMMPS

-Implementation of Overlapping Sphere Patchy Colloids for LAMMPS.
+Implementation of Inverse Patchy Colloids for LAMMPS.

-We provide all that is necessary to simulate OSPCs with LAMMPS: sample .in files and startingstates, a program to print and tabulate the OSPC potential, and generators of startingstates.
+We provide all that is necessary to simulate IPCs with LAMMPS: sample .in files and startingstates, a program to print and tabulate the IPC potential, and generators of startingstates.
 Anybody can start simulating IPCs in LAMMPS in few minutes.
 For any help, feel free to contact us here on GitHub.